 - Support for Justice-Impacted Individuals

-Suppressing a government domain isn't a publicity trick.
-It's a content authority competition, and understanding how journalists and editors assign credibility online helps explain why certain placements work and others don't.
+Suppressing a government domain requires a content authority competition, and understanding how journalists and editors assign credibility online helps explain why certain placements work and others do not.
 The Muck Rack State of Journalism report consistently shows that journalists rely on a narrow set of high-trust digital sources when evaluating whether to cover or cite a person or organization.
 Getting into those sources, even once, produces a durable indexed page that carries real weight in a name search.
 A quote in a trade publication that a journalist found while researching a story is worth far more, in SEO terms, than a dozen self-published posts.

 The public dimension of this problem is real.
-Pew Research's Americans and Privacy study found that 79 percent of American adults are concerned about how companies and government entities use data about them, and a majority feel they have little control over what information is available about them online.
+Pew Research's Americans and Privacy study found that many American adults are concerned about how companies and government entities use data about them, and they feel they have little control over what information is available about them online.
 An FBI press release sitting on page one of a name search is a sharp illustration of that feeling.
 The FTC's privacy and security guidance addresses commercial data practices but is clear that public government records fall outside the categories subject to correction or removal requests.
-That's why content strategy, not legal petitions, is the path forward.
+That is why content strategy is the path forward.

 The editorial standards behind the publications that actually move search results are worth understanding before you pursue placements.
 Poynter's reporting and editing resources document how news organizations think about sourcing, corrections, and the permanence of published records.
-A placement in a publication that follows those standards signals legitimacy to Google's systems in a way that self-published content simply can't replicate.
+A placement in a publication that follows those standards signals legitimacy to Google's systems in a way that self-published content simply cannot replicate.
 The Columbia Journalism Review has written extensively about the tension between permanent digital archives and the real-world consequences for individuals named in old stories.
-That tension is exactly what suppression work addresses, not by erasing the record, but by giving Google enough competing context to change what it surfaces first.
+That tension is exactly what suppression work addresses by giving Google enough competing context to change what it surfaces first.

-An early-stage SaaS founder in Austin had a different situation.
-A 2017 federal case involving a former employer, where he was named as a co-defendant before cooperating with prosecutors and having his charges dismissed, still surfaced an FBI press release whenever investors searched his name.
-He'd moved on to build a legitimate company with real traction, but fundraising conversations kept stalling when diligence turned up the old result.
-Our work focused on his professional identity as it existed today: a personal website with a detailed founder bio, a series of guest posts in B2B software publications, and a podcast appearance with a well-indexed tech outlet in Austin.
-Within eight months, the top five results for his name were entirely about his current company and professional work.
-The FBI press release moved to page two, where it has stayed.
+Founders and executives face similar challenges.
+A federal case involving a former employer might name an executive as a co-defendant.
+Even if they cooperate with prosecutors and have their charges dismissed, the FBI press release surfaces whenever investors search their name.
+Fundraising conversations stall when diligence turns up the old result.
+Our work focuses on their professional identity as it exists today.
+We build a personal website with a detailed founder bio.
+We place guest posts in B2B software publications and secure podcast appearances with well-indexed tech outlets.
+Within several months, the top results for their name shift toward their current company and professional work.
+The FBI press release moves down the rankings.

-The scale of the problem is larger than most people expect.
-According to Pew Research's journalism portal, Americans' trust in search engines as a news and information source has grown steadily, with a majority of U.S. adults regularly using search to look up people they're considering doing business with or hiring.
-That means a single FBI press release sitting at position one or two on Google is not a background-check nuisance.
-It's the first substantive thing a potential employer, investor, or client reads about you, often before a conversation ever happens.
+The scale of the problem is significant.
+According to Pew Research's journalism portal, people regularly use search engines as a primary information source to look up individuals they are considering doing business with or hiring.
+A single FBI press release sitting at position one or two on Google is a major obstacle.
+It is the first substantive thing a potential employer, investor, or client reads about you, often before a conversation ever happens.

-Government domain authority is not a myth or an SEO abstraction.
+Government domain authority is a documented reality.
 Google's own Helpful Content documentation describes how demonstrated expertise, authoritativeness, and trustworthiness factor into ranking decisions.
 Fbi.gov benefits from decades of inbound links from every major wire service, broadcast outlet, and local newspaper in the country.
-A 2023 analysis by Muck Rack's State of Journalism report found that journalists cite government sources and official press releases as among their most-referenced starting points when covering crime and legal stories, which means every subsequent news article that picks up the FBI announcement adds another layer of inbound authority to the original fbi.gov page.
-That compounding effect is why press releases from even minor cases continue to outrank thin personal profiles years after the fact.
+The Muck Rack State of Journalism report notes that journalists frequently cite government sources and official press releases as starting points when covering legal stories.
+Every subsequent news article that picks up the FBI announcement adds another layer of inbound authority to the original fbi.gov page.
+That compounding effect is why press releases from minor cases continue to outrank thin personal profiles years after the fact.

-The suppression strategy we use is grounded in how media ecosystems actually function in 2024.
-Columbia Journalism Review has documented the shift toward digital-first publishing, with the overwhelming majority of editorial content now indexed within hours of publication.
+The suppression strategy we use is grounded in how media ecosystems function today.
+Columbia Journalism Review has documented the shift toward digital-first publishing, with editorial content now indexed rapidly.
 That speed works in your favor during a suppression campaign.
-A bylined article, a podcast appearance transcript, or a profile in a regional business publication can be indexed and ranking within days of going live, not weeks.
-We don't need to wait for a print cycle or a news peg.
+A bylined article, a podcast appearance transcript, or a profile in a regional business publication can be indexed and ranking within days of going live.
 We place content, it indexes, and it begins accumulating authority almost immediately.

-Where this data connects to your specific situation: the clients who see the fastest results are almost always the ones who already have some presence online, even a thin LinkedIn profile or an old company bio, because Google can surface those pages as immediately relevant to a name search while we build stronger assets alongside them.
-If your current presence is near zero, the 6-to-12-month timeline we describe elsewhere on this page reflects the time it realistically takes to build enough authoritative content from scratch to move a high-authority government page off page one.
-That timeline is not arbitrary.
-It's drawn from outcomes across dozens of cases, and it's the honest number.
+The clients who see the fastest results are usually the ones who already have some presence online, even a thin LinkedIn profile or an old company bio.
+Google can surface those pages as immediately relevant to a name search while we build stronger assets alongside them.
+If your current presence is near zero, the 6-to-12-month timeline we describe elsewhere on this page reflects the time it realistically takes to build enough authoritative content from scratch to move a high-authority government page down.
+That timeline is drawn from outcomes across dozens of cases.
+It is the honest number.

-A licensed contractor in Nashville, Tennessee came to us in early 2023, roughly four years after an FBI press release announced his indictment on federal fraud charges related to a subcontracting scheme.
-He had cooperated with prosecutors, received a reduced sentence, and by the time we spoke with him had been operating a legitimate home renovation business for nearly two years.
-The press release still ranked first for his name.
-Prospective clients who searched him before signing contracts were finding the 2019 indictment announcement before anything else.
-Over nine months, we built and optimized a personal website, secured two bylined pieces in a regional construction trade publication, facilitated a profile feature in a Nashville-area small business outlet that covered his reentry story, and ensured his Google Business Profile was complete and generating reviews.
-By month seven, the FBI press release had moved to page two for his name.
-By month nine, it was no longer appearing in the top 20 results on a standard name search.
-He reported a measurable improvement in client conversion rates, specifically that fewer prospective customers were raising the legal history during initial consultations.
+When professionals come to us years after an FBI press release announces an indictment, they often have already rebuilt their lives.
+They may have cooperated with prosecutors, received a reduced sentence, and operated a legitimate business for years.
+Yet, the press release still ranks first for their name.
+Prospective clients who search them before signing contracts find the old indictment announcement before anything else.
+Over several months, we build and optimize a personal website, secure bylined pieces in regional trade publications, facilitate profile features in small business outlets that cover their reentry story, and ensure their Google Business Profile is complete and generating reviews.
+Over time, the FBI press release moves down the page for their name.
+They report a measurable improvement in client conversion rates, specifically that fewer prospective customers raise the legal history during initial consultations.